speedyleion/speedyleion.github.io/_posts/2021-11-19-python-poetry-launcher.markdown

             argv = list(sys.argv)
 {% endhighlight %}

 There is the `sys.argv` I was looking for.
-It looks like if nothign is passed to the `ArgvArgs()` constructor than `sys.argv` will be used.
+It looks like if nothing is passed to the `ArgvArgs()` constructor than `sys.argv` will be used.
 However one can pass in a list of arguments to not use `sys.argv`.